inducer/arraycontext/doc/misc.rst

 * the US Navy ONR, under grant number N00014-14-1-0117, and
 * the US National Science Foundation under grant numbers DMS-1418961, CCF-1524433, DMS-1654756, SHF-1911019, and OAC-1931577.

-AK also gratefully acknowledges a hardware gift from Nvidia Corporation.

 The views and opinions expressed herein do not necessarily reflect those of the funding agencies.